palantir/gradle-revapi/README.md

 ### Version overrides

-Sometimes the previous release may have successfully applied a git tag but the publish build may have failed.
+Sometimes the previous release will have a successfully applied a git tag but a failed publish build.
 In this case `gradle-revapi` will fail as it cannot resolve the previous API to compare against.
 To resolve this, you can possible to set a *version override* that will use a different version instead of the last git tag.
 To do so, use the